Los Angeles writer Steve Brodeur is a native of Jacksonville, Florida, the last exit off the Santa Monica Freeway East.

 support.
 With thirty-thousand plus fans on their feet at a rally in the

 Gator Bowl.
 How did Williams and Wasdin pilot their Dolphnado all the

 way to the NCAA finals, against a UCLA team on a mission to win a fourth

 consecutive national title for their coach John Wooden?
 One game, winner takes home the national title.
-No shot clock, no three-pointers, no dunk rule in affect.
+No shot clock, no three-pointers, no dunking rule in effect.
 How did it really play out?
-What is the untold story of the most magical March Madness Cinderella ever?
+What is the untold story of the most magical March Madness Cinderella team - ever?

-Three years after this post first appeared, the story of the Mod Squad has become the centerpiece of our new feature documentary, JACKSONVILLE WHO?
-Our film premiered February 20th on NBA TV, as part of Black History Month.
+Four years after this post first appeared, the story of the Mod Squad has become the centerpiece of our new feature documentary, JACKSONVILLE WHO?
+Our film premiered February 20th on NBA TV, as part of Black History Month 2018.